phetsims/natural-selection/doc/model.md

 different allele on the other copy of the chromosome.
 The first allele is termed dominant and the second recessive.
 Dominance is not inherent to either an allele or its phenotype.
 Dominance is a relationship between two alleles and their associated phenotypes.
+* homozygous - When an organism has two copies of the same allele, it is said to be homozygous for that gene.
+* heterozygous - When an organism has two different alleles, it is said to be heterozygous for that gene.

 * A dominant allele hides a recessive allele and determines the organism's appearance.
-* When an organism has two copies of the same allele, it is said to be homozygous for that gene.
-* When an organism has two different alleles, we can say it is heterozygous for that gene.
+Dominant and recessive is a relationship that is only relevant in the context of 2 alleles.

 * mutation - changes in traits resulting from changes in DNA
 * Mendelian Genetics (Gregor Mendel), https://en.wikipedia.org/wiki/Mendelian_inheritance